-As I came out of the change room, my mother loved the it.
-Since I was shopping for Miami Swim Week, she made one remark that sparkled an entire debate within me.
-She said, “Marta you know the dress is not sexy, it’s beautiful.
-Will you feel comfortable wearing it in Miami?”
-At first I thought the remark to be entirely random but the more I thought about it, I realized that she had a preconceived notion of what “Miami look” is and demure was definitely not part of the look.
-She knows me but she also wanted to ensure that I would not feel out of place in a city that oozes sex appeal.
-Which got me thinking: is sexy a more important quality than beautiful to women today?
+As I came out of the change room, my mother loved it.
+Since I was shopping for Miami Swim Week, she made one remark that sparked an entire debate within me.
+She said, "Marta you know the dress is not sexy, it's beautiful.
+Will you feel comfortable wearing it in Miami?"
+At first I thought the remark to be entirely random but the more I thought about it, I realized that she had a preconceived notion of what "Miami look" is and demure was definitely not part of it .
+Which got me thinking: is sexy a more important quality than beautiful to women ?

 My little white dress purchase sparked an entire debate within me and Miami became the destination that gave light to my theory.
 It appears that sexy has become an illusion of physical features that many women are trying to attain.
 We have began to develop a stereotype of what "sexy" should be defined as, and it is one that solely focused on the physical features.
 Sexy is an attitude that every woman has natural power to embody and therefore reducing it to a mere physical quality diminished a woman's perspective of herself and the relationship with her body.
 Plus, what's great about looking alike?
 What happened to individuality?

 Every woman has the right to feel sexy and look beautiful, however I feel that our society is creating a generation of women who are simply insecure.
 Feeling good about yourself is skin deep, so how can we expect ourselves to feel satisfied with our bodies when beauty is no longer celebrated.
 Instead sex appeal is.
 So the next time you feel like something's wrong with you physically, take a moment to focus on what is beautiful.
 Embrace the person that you are and focus on what it is that you love rather than what is expected.